 - Pulse until you receive your desired consistency.
 Taste and season with salt and pepper per your taste.

 - If using a slow cooker.
 Complete step 1 but transfer the bacon grease to your slow cooker with the onions, cooked bacon, sugar, whiskey, vinegar, soy sauce and worcestershire.
 Cook on high for 3-4 hours or until the onions are soft and caramelized.

-- After letting it cool for 20-30 minutes, continue with the remaining steps.
+- After letting it cool for 20-30 minutes, continue with the steps 5 and 6 listed above.

 Let’s take a look at the rest of the recipe lineup today!

 Whet Your Appetite